LNUAIS/lnuais-frontend/connect.md

 If you get "failed to fetch" errors:
 1. Verify the backend IP is correct in `scripts/config.js`
-2. Confirm backend is running on port 8080
+2. Confirm backend is running and accessible
 3. Check browser console (F12 → Network tab) for exact error
 4. Ensure backend has CORS enabled for your frontend origin